 Pro-Tip: The selections for your new layer don’t need to be adjacent.

 2. Polygon: This option is the most free-form.
 It allows you to draw any shape you want.
-The example layer here follows the downtown highway loop in Kansas City, Missouri.
+The example layer here first changes the background map to traffic and then follows the downtown highway loop in Kansas City, Missouri.

 3. Radius: This allows for a more site specific analysis.
 If you are trying to understand the context around one particular landmark location, you can use this to select an exact point and create a radius of study around it.